 Dental Extractions and Special Treatments

 In some cases, your veterinarian will determine that one or more teeth have too much disease and must be removed.
 This includes teeth that are loose, fractured, or otherwise unhealthy.
 Extracting a tooth may be fast and simple, especially if the tooth is already loose.
-However, a dental extraction may be an extensive surgical procedure if the diseased tooth is not loose.
+A dental extraction could also be an extensive surgical procedure if the diseased tooth is not loose.

 The Cost of a Professional Dental Cleaning

-Most of you already know that owning a dog is not cheap.
-However, we love our dogs and want the best for them.
 The cost of a professional dental cleaning varies by region and from vet to vet.
 It also depends on the amount of dental work your dog needs.
-In general, you should expect the full cost of a dental cleaning to fall between $300-700 depending on the severity of dental disease and the age/size of your dog.
+In general, you should expect the full cost of a dental cleaning to fall between $300 to $700 depending on the severity of dental disease and the age/size of your dog.
 Be aware that extractions and special treatments will add to the overall cost, sometimes by several hundred dollars.